cabforum/code-signing/docs/CSBR.md

 3. The CA is aware of a demonstrated or proven method that exposes the Applicant's Private Key to compromise;
 4. The CA has previously been made aware that the Applicant's Private Key has suffered a Key Compromise, such as through the provisions of [Section 4.9.1.1](#4911-reasons-for-revoking-a-subscriber-certificate);
 5. The CA is aware of a demonstrated or proven method to easily compute the Applicant's Private Key based on the Public Key (such as a Debian weak key, see <https://wiki.debian.org/SSLkeys>).

---- END EDITOR COMMENT ---

-The CA SHALL reject a certificate request if the requested Public Key does not meet the requirements set forth in Section [6.1.5](#615-key-sizes) and Section [6.1.6](#616-public-key-parameters-generation-and-quality-checking), or if it has a known weak Private Key (such as a Debian weak key, see <http://wiki.debian.org/SSLkeys>).

 ### 6.1.2 Private key delivery to subscriber